VyrCossont/Pinput/README.md

 ## Introduction

 Ever wish [PICO-8](https://www.lexaloffle.com/pico-8.php) had dual analog stick support?
 Me too.
 Pinput is a Lua library that works with PICO-8's GPIO memory area and an external helper app to provide [XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput)-like gamepad support to an unmodifed copy of PICO-8.
-This gets you two analog sticks, two analog triggers, up to 16 digital buttons, and even rumble support, for up to 8 gamepads.
+This gets you two analog sticks, two analog triggers, up to 16 digital buttons, and even rumble support, for up to 8 gamepads or haptic devices like vibrators.
 Pinput supports macOS, Windows, Linux, Chrome, Firefox, and Safari.

 [![The author demonstrating the web version of Pinput by moving gamepad](docs/Pinput-demo-web.jpg)](https://raw.githubusercontent.com/VyrCossont/Pinput/main/docs/Pinput-demo-web.mp4)